SHUNYA007/sshworkshop.github.io/sshnotes.md

 Proxy
 - Change the port number of the remote system to 443
-- open terminal in your device and type this command;
-			ssh -N -D 4444 uname@ip
+- open terminal in your device and type this command: ssh -N -D 4444 uname@ip
 - open your system's browser
 - go to preferences -> then network settings -> advance -> click on mannual proxy and in SOCKS Host type 127.0.0.1 in ip and 4444 in port